astrogilda/tsbootstrap/README.md

 Similar to the Bartlett, Blackman, Hamming, and Hanning methods, the Tukey method uses a specific type of window function.
 It's useful when you want to reduce the influence of the data points far from the center with the Tukey window shape.
 It's not recommended for small datasets or when tapering of data points is not desired.
 It is implemented in `TukeyBootstrap`.

 ### Residual Bootstrap
 Residual Bootstrap is a method designed for time series data where a model is fit to the data, and the residuals (the difference between the observed and predicted data) are bootstrapped.
 It's particularly useful when a good model fit is available for the data.
-However, it's not recommended when a model fit is not available or is poor. `ts-bs` provides four time series models to fit to the input data -- `AutoReg`, `ARIMA`, `SARIMA`, and `VAR` (for multivariate input time series data).
+However, it's not recommended when a model fit is not available or is poor. `tsbootstrap` provides four time series models to fit to the input data -- `AutoReg`, `ARIMA`, `SARIMA`, and `VAR` (for multivariate input time series data).
 For more details, refer to `time_series_model.py` and `tsfit.py`.

 ### Statistic-Preserving Bootstrap
 Statistic-Preserving Bootstrap is a unique method designed to generate bootstrapped time series data while preserving a specific statistic of the original data.
 This method can be beneficial in scenarios where it's important to maintain the original data's characteristics in the bootstrapped samples.
 It is implemented in `StatisticPreservingBootstrap`.